-January 23, 2013 by Maureen McCarty, Online Content and Marketing Manager
+January 23, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 The Colorado Senate Judiciary Committee today voted in favor of a bill to enact civil unions for same-sex couples.
 Dozens of witnesses testified in support of the bill, which now moves to the Senate Appropriations Committee.
 Advocates at One Colorado are leading the campaign to pass this critical legislation, perhaps before Valentine’s Day.

 A civil unions bill passed the state Senate in 2012 but was kept from coming up for a vote in the state House by then Speaker Frank McNulty.
 With a new pro-equality majority in the state House under the leadership of openly gay Speaker Mark Ferrandino, prospects for the legislation are improved this year.

 Colorado lawmakers are working to pass civil unions because the state constitution was amended in 2006 to define marriage as only a union between one man and one woman.